-It is very dangerous driving with worn-out brakes.
+It is very dangerous to drive with worn brakes.

-How often you change your brakes will be determined by the kind of brakes you use, whether you are hard driver, and the kind of loads that you carry.
+How often you change your brakes depends on what type of brakes you use, whether you are a hard driver, and what type of loads you carry.

-If you are the type of driver who drives fast with hard cornering then you should expect your brakes to wear out faster than a cautious driver.
+If you are the kind of driver who drives fast in hard corners, you should expect your brakes to wear out faster than a careful driver.

-Brake pads are made from a variety of materials – organic, semi-metallic, and ceramic.
-Ceramic brake pads have a longer lifespan with the organic being the least durable.
+Brake pads are made from a variety of materials: organic, semi-metallic, and ceramic.
+Ceramic brake pads have a longer life, with the organic ones being the least durable.

-Lastly, you need to consider the kind of load you are subjecting your car to.
-If you have tow trailer then expect the brake pads to be under more pressure.
+Finally, you must also consider the type of load to which you are exposing your car.
+If you have a trailer, you must expect the brake pads to be subjected to greater loads.

 Most people will change their brake pads after every 40,000 to 60,000 miles.
-The above factors may cause you to change your brake pads sooner.
-You can check the thickness of the pads and ensure that they do not go to less than ¼ inch thickness.
+The above factors may cause you to change your brake pads earlier.
+You can check the thickness of the pads and make sure they are not less than ¼ inches thick.

 Signs that your brake pads are worn

-There are several signs to check for when it comes to worn brake pads.
-The best way is always to inspect both the inner and the outer brake pad with a light to make sure you have material remaining on them.
+There are several signs of worn brake pads which must be observed.
+It is always best to check both the inner and outer brake pads with a lamp to make sure there is still material on them.

 Brake light turns on

-The brake light can either be yellow or red.
-The moment it comes to know that your car is experiencing braking problems.
-If your brake light is on, it might tell you that that brake fluid level is low, which is an indicator that the brake pads are worn.
+The brake light can be either yellow or red.
+If your brake light comes on, it could indicate that the brake fluid level is low, which is an indicator that the brake pads are worn out.

-The brake fluid should not disappear from your reservoir unless you have a leak.
-However, when the brake pads are worn, the piston will move out which will make more room for brake fluid.
-This will cause the brake fluid level to go down in the reservoir.
+Brake fluid should not disappear from your reservoir unless you have a leak.
+However, if the brake pads are worn, the piston will move outwards, creating more room for brake fluid.
+This causes the brake fluid level in the reservoir to drop.

-One sure way that you need new brake pads is when you start hearing a squeaking noise whenever you press the brakes.
+A sure-fire way to know that you need new brake pads is if you hear a squeaking noise when braking.
 This is an indication that the pads are worn out and the steel underneath is coming into contact with the rotor.
-However, if you hear a grinding sound it could be a problem with debris coming into the brake calipers.
+However, if you hear a grinding noise, it could be a problem with dirt getting into the calipers.

 Vibrating brake pedal

-When your brake pads wear out you will notice that the brake pedal vibrates whenever you press the pedal.
-This will make the car become unsteady and it can be dangerous driving the car at high speeds.
-A vibrating pedal could be a symptom of further engine trouble.
+If your brake pads are worn out, you will notice that the brake pedal vibrates when you press the pedal.
+This makes the car unstable and it can be dangerous to drive the car at high speeds.
+A vibrating pedal could be a symptom of further engine problems.

-Metal bridges are often attached at the bottom of the brake pads and signal to the driver that it is time to change their brake pads.
-If you are driving and you hear the sound of grinding metal then know that your brake pads are worn out and the metallic ridges are grinding against the rotor.
-Such brakes make it very hard to stop the car and if you continue driving you may cause an accident.
+Metal bridges are often attached to the underside of the brake pads and signal to the driver that it is time to change the brake pads.
+If you are driving and you hear the sound of metal grinding, you know that your brake pads are worn out and the metal burrs are grinding against the rotor.
+Such brakes make it very difficult to stop the car and if you continue driving you may cause an accident.

 Brake pads that are less than ¼ inch

-Lastly, the best way to know that your brake pads need to be changed is to simply examine them for wear and tear.
+Finally, you can discover whether the brake pads need to be changed by simply checking them for wear.
 You can check this through the wheel spokes.
-If the brake pads appear to be less than ¼ inch then it is time to replace them.
-In some instances, one part of the tire can get worn out than the rest.
-The solution is to constantly rotate your tires every 6 months.
+If the brake pads seem to be less than ¼ inch, it is time to replace them.
+In some cases, part of the tire may be more worn than the rest.
+The solution is to change tires every 6 months.

 How to change your brake pads

-Once you notice that your brake pads are worn out you need to change them immediately.
-If you have a trusted mechanic they can do this for you for a small service fee.
-However, changing your brake pads is not that hard.
-With the right tools, you can change them yourself.
+As soon as you notice that your brake pads are worn out, you must replace them immediately.
+If you have a trusted mechanic, he can do this for you for a small service fee.
+However, changing your brake pads is not that difficult.
+With the right tools, you can change the brake pads yourself.

-Not that some read brake pads require a computer to reset the pistons to be able to replace them.
+Note that some brake pads require a computer to reset the pistons to be able to replace them.
 Check out: Replace brake pads with an electric parking brake

 Purchase brake pads

-Firstly, get the recommended manufacturer’s brake pads.
-These are sold in pairs in many auto service shops.
-Brake pads are made from a variety of materials.
-The more long-lasting they are the more expensive they will be.
-When going to the service shop inform the attendant of the make of the car, year of manufacture and the price range.
-Point to note is to avoid rally brakes for a regular car.
-This will cause unnecessary wear and tear of the rotors.
+First obtain the recommended brake pads from the manufacturer.
+These are sold in pairs in many garages.
+Brake pads are made of a variety of materials.
+The more durable they are, the more expensive they will be.
+Inform the service workshop about the make of the car, year of manufacture and price range.
+Note that rally brakes must be avoided on a normal car.
+This will lead to unnecessary wear of the rotors.

-Next, is position your car on a flat surface while waiting for the engine and brake components to cool down.
-Start by loosening the wheel nuts with your wrench.
-Do not completely remove them but loosen to a third way.
+Next, place your car on a flat surface while waiting for the engine and brake components to cool down.
+First, loosen the wheel nuts with your wrench.
+Do not remove them completely; about a third of the way will do for now.

-Use the car jack to lift the car.
-Most cars have wedges for placing the jack.
-Ensure that the area you are placing your jack is solid ground.
-You can put some rocks or blocks on the other wheels to prevent the car from rolling backward.
-Once you have lifted the car you can place jack stands for extra stability.
+Use the jack to lift the car.
+Most cars have wedges for attaching the jack.
+Make sure that the area where you place the jack is solid ground.
+You can put some stones or blocks on the other wheels to prevent the car from rolling backward.
+Once you have lifted the car, you can place the jack stands for extra stability.

-Remove the wheel you want to change brake pads.
-If the wheel is stuck you may need to hit the wheel with your leg to loosen it a bit.
-Use a wire brush to clean off any rust that could have accumulated on the rims, stud holes, and rotor mounting surface.
-Once you are done, apply some anti-seize compound.
+Remove the wheel on which you want to change the brake pads.
+If the wheel is stuck, you may need to tap your leg against the wheel to loosen it a little.
+Use a wire brush to remove any rust that may have accumulated on the rims, bolt holes and rotor mounting surface.
+When you are finished, apply some anti-seize agent.

-Removing the caliper bolts will require use of a ring spanner.
-Brake calipers wrap around the rotors and hold the brake pads.
-To slow down the car the brake pads attach to the rotors.
-Due to increased friction between the two the pads wear out with time.
+A ring spanner must be used to remove the brake caliper bolts.
+The brake calipers wrap around the rotors and hold the brake pads.
+To brake the vehicle, the brake pads attach to the rotors.
+Due to the increased friction between the two, the brake pads wear over time.
 All this is done through hydraulic pressure.
-Just like the stud holes clean the rotors with some WD-40 before reinstalling the calipers.
+Just like the bolt holes, clean the rotors with a little WD-40 before reinstalling the brake calipers.

-Your brakes should be replaced every 40,000 to 60,000 miles but this will depend on how you drive the car.
-For those who drive fast with sharp braking expect the pads to wear out faster.
-The rate of tear can also be as a result of heavy loads.
+Your brakes should be replaced every 40,000 to 60,000 miles, but that depends on how you drive the car.
+Because if you brake fast and hard, you have to expect the pads to wear out faster.
+The wear rate can also be caused by heavy loads.

-If you inspect your brake pads and there are under 3mm/¼ inch left, you should replace them.
-The moment you notice a squeaking noise from your brake pads know that it is time for a change.
+If you inspect your brake pads and there are less than 3mm or ¼ inches left, you should replace them.
+The moment you hear a squeaking noise from your brake pads, you know it’s time for a change.